Fast & FREE Shipping to the Contiguous United States

 Best of all, vary your use of it based on the artwork you intend to create.
 This medium is an ally for the artist who likes total brush stroke control.

 Warning: it will not give the canvas the tooth or bite of a matte finish that makes the paint adhere so well.
-It’s fair to say that gesso is the best solution for priming a surface, as this is one of the intended primary uses for gesso.
+It’s fair to say that the material is the best solution for priming a surface.
+This is one of the intended primary uses for gesso.

 So what is acrylic gesso used for?
 Turns out: lots of things.